flatpak/xdg-desktop-portal/doc/website/index.md

 response returns an object handle for an _org.freedesktop.portal.Request_ object that represents the portal interaction.
 The end of the interaction is done via a _Response_ signal that gets emitted on that object.
-This pattern was chosen over a simple method call with return, since portal apis are expected to show dialogs and interact with the user, which may well take longer than the maximum method call timeout of D-Bus.
+This pattern was chosen over a simple method call with return, since portal APIs are expected to show dialogs and interact with the user, which may well take longer than the maximum method call timeout of D-Bus.
 Another advantage is that the caller can cancel an ongoing interaction by calling the _Cancel_ method on the request object.